winfred/docs/content/launch-keyboard.md

 ## Firmware Updates

 Firmware updates for the Launch are handled using [fwupd](https://fwupd.org/) and our <u>Firmware Manager</u> can be used to apply the update.
-When you get a notification about a firmware update, you will need to unlock the keyboard using Fn+Esc (**Note:** that these will be the default keys even if you remapped them in the Keyboard Configurator) before you can apply the update.
+When you get a notification about a firmware update, you will need to unlock the keyboard using Fn+Esc before you can apply the update.
 When the keyboard is unlocked, you will see the following keys light up:

+**Note:** that the keys used to unlock the keyboard can change if you remapped them in the Keyboard Configurator.
+For example if you move the Reset function to Del on Layer 2 then you would press Fn+Del to access this mode.

 - U N L O C K E D